Murat Kurnaz: Rioting and deaths of inmates

-Inmates emptied their toilet buckets over soldiers who had thrown the Koran on the dirt floor.
+Inmates emptied their toilet buckets over soldiers who had thrown the Quran on the dirt floor.
 After the arrival of General Geoffrey Miller in late 2002 (the abuse by the military was reported as considerably worsened during his command), the inmates coordinated a welcome, emptying their buckets of excrement on him as he walked past their cages.
 Thereafter inmates called him "Mr. Toilet."
 For dumping excrement on General Miller, Kurnaz reported prisoners received an extra month of solitary confinement.
 Later the cellblock was subject to reduced rations, which were halved for about forty days.

 Kurnaz accuses US forces of poisoning three rebellious prisoners.
 "One evening, out of the blue, the guards had brought us baklava", saying it was to celebrate the release of some prisoners.
 One of Kurnaz's neighbors fell asleep in his cage, and lay unmoving with a white froth around his mouth.
 Kurnaz learned two others were removed from their cages dead in a similar state.
 US authorities said the three prisoners simultaneously committed suicide by taking pills.
 Kurnaz said in his memoir that this was a lie, since "[n]o one had any pills, and we were searched, orally as well, three times a day."

-After another incident of desecration of the Koran, Kurnaz said that Afghan prisoners tore down a ceiling fan, honed blades, and attacked their captors using the fan blades as swords.
+After another incident of desecration of the Quran, Kurnaz said that Afghan prisoners tore down a ceiling fan, honed blades, and attacked their captors using the fan blades as swords.
 No soldiers were killed, though some were badly bloodied.
 Three more prisoners subsequently died.
 Kurnaz said that people from the cellblock of these prisoners talked to him about events.
 They described the metal shutters being closed.
 They said that night, soldiers carried three of the prisoners out of their cells dead, with pieces of torn sheet in their mouths and other torn sheets binding their arms and legs.
 US authorities said these three prisoners had committed suicide.

 Although the US reported numerous suicide attempts, the only deaths reported by the US military at Guantanamo during the period when Kurnaz was detained were three suicides on 20 June 2006.
 The prisoners were two Saudi Arabians Mani al-Utaybi and Yasser al-Zahrani, and a Yemeni citizen, Ali Abdullah Ahmed.
 A State Department spokesman said the prisoners were apparently not aware that one was to be transferred to Saudi Arabia, although to be held in custody there, and another was to be released to Saudi Arabia.
 Human rights groups and defense lawyers called for investigation.

 The Naval Criminal Investigative Service conducted an investigation, releasing a heavily redacted report in 2008.
 In 2009 the law school at Seton Hall University released a study, alleging that DOD claimed the suicides in a coverup of homicides due to torture.
 In a joint investigation, reported in January 2010, Harper's Magazine and NBC News also alleged that the military had committed homicides in the course of torturing detainees and tried to cover up these three deaths.